zsrtww/tww-gz/README.md

 ```
 - built-in practice saves for all remaining major speedrun categories
-- chart menu to give normal, special, and triforce charts (and decipher).
 - edit time and day
 - scene flag editing for additions to flag menu
 - any other epic stuff we think of by then